Candy Crafts: 5 DIY Candy Recipes

 Sweet Jelly Candies in Spiced, Raspberry, and Lemon Flavors

 This recipe featured on Delish gives you a base jelly formula.
 The base is made with granny smith apples, pears, white wine, granulated sugar, powdered pectin, and sanding sugar.
 You add other ingredients to the base (such as jam, spices, or juice) to make different flavored jelly candies, such as spiced jellies, raspberries jellies, and lemon jellies.

 If you prefer sours candies over sweet ones than these candies may be just what you need.
 This recipe from Bigger Bolder Baking is made with real fruit (such as blueberry, strawberries, or raspberries), water, lemon juice, honey, sugar, and gelatin.
 What makes these candies sour is the addition of citric acid.
 You can find more helpful tips here.

-We hope you enjoy and remember to eat in moderation!Tags: candy recipes, homemade candy, lollipops, mindful living, saltwater taffy
+We hope you enjoy and remember to eat in moderation!Tags: candy recipes, homemade candy, lollipops, mindfulness, saltwater taffy